hostjane/hostjane.github.io/_pages/cash-for-gas-and-food.md

 ## Can I leave a message with my donation?

 Yes, you can leave a message with your donation.

-If you have not checked the anonymous button and have a HostJane account, the donation with your receipt will appear in a new or existing chat with the freelancer you have gifted, so you can communicate with them immediately.
+If you are happy not to be anonymous, and you are logged into a HostJane account, the instant your cash paymnent is processed, a new or existing chat with the freelancer will open so you can communicate with the recipient immediately.

 ## Can I send multiple amounts of cash?